ovace/art/china.md

 # China

+-   画地为牢 hua4 di4 wei2 lao2 <http://baike.baidu.com/subview/67062/5088947.htm>

+    Punishment in small ancient towns for non-serious crimes, consisting of drawing a circle on the ground, from which the punished person may not leave, on pain of more serious sanctions.

 I have a soft spot for Chinese language and traditional culture.

 I might include Japanese / Korean / Vietnamese stuff here too because they are all inside the Sinosphere.